garrettthomaskth/LargeMatrixEquations.jl/README.md

 # matrixEqs
-Matrix Equation Methods in Julia
+Numerical Methods for Matrix Equations in Julia